Connecting Hasura to a GCP Postgres Database

 Here is how your Hasura Cloud env vars setup should look like:

-Open the console of your Hasura Cloud project, go to the
+Open the Console of your Hasura Project, go to the

 Data -> Manage -> [db-name] -> Edit page.